 Security and other services talk to each other so you get full visibility.

-The cloud scans every byte coming and going, including SSL and
+The cloud scans every byte coming and going, including SSL and CDN traffic.

 Requires security stacks at all egress points or backhauling traffic over costly MPLS links from branch offices and remote sites to DMZs.
 Mobile users go unprotected.

-Every user gets the same protection, whether they’re in the HQ, branch offices, on the road, or at home.
+Users get the same protection, whether they’re in the HQ, branch offices, on the road, or at home.

 Point appliances from different vendors work in isolation, so there’s no simple way to aggregate their data.

-Every appliance between your users and the Internet causes latency.
+Every appliance between your users and the internet causes latency.
 If users have to VPN into the data center, their experience is even worse.

 Zscaler provides fast local breakouts, and our single-scan multi-action technology enables our security services to scan simultaneously for faster performance.